 - carry out a confidential investigation

-- pass your complaint on to another public body, if appropriate - tell them if you don’t want them to do this
+- pass your complaint on to another public body

-If they find anything wrong and have enough evidence, they may ask a court to:
+If they find anything wrong and have enough evidence, they might ask a court to:

 - close the company down